 Solar panels on the roofs of new homes could become a standard feature.
 Many buildings will likely still be linked up to mains electricity as a supplementary source of power, however most of our electricity will likely be harvested from on-site solar panels.

-Swiss-army rooms
+Swiss-army Rooms

 As space becomes harder to come by, we could start to see more homes being built with multi-purpose spaces within them.
 This could include kitchen appliances, beds and furniture built into walls that can be pulled or folded out.